 This course is designed to prepare you for a Nursing programme at a variety of Universities in Scotland including:

-Please note that this course WILL NOT give you access to Midwifery or Child Health degree programmes.
+Please note that this course WILL NOT give you access to Midwifery or Paramedic Science degree programmes.

 Is there more information available online?